Skip to main content

 # Scaffold a new Swift plugin

-osaurus tools create MyPlugin --language swift
+osaurus tools create MyPlugin --swift

 # Build and install locally